snix0/twitch-spambot-killer/README.md

+### Overview
 Twitch bot which automatically bans spambots based on user creation date.

-Warning: This approach can cause legitimate users to be banned (whitelist can be used), but based on public spambot deployment tools, the spambots raiding a channel will share a small subset of account creation dates.
+Most spambots raiding a channel will share a small set of user creation dates; this program takes advantage of this commonality in order to detect and ban spambots.

 ### Features
 - Last chatter queue for banning users active in the chat prior to activating bot mitigation